jcu/cookbook/README.md

    ```

 1. Set up a local environment with `rclone config` and create a remote called
-   `jcu-cdn`.
+   `jcu-cdn-cookbook`.
 Ask a maintainer if you're unsure what the configuration should
    contain.

 1. Execute a build with: